Last Updated: June 16, 2022

 In the illustration above, you can see the different emotional elements that make up the final logo.
 And when you look at the final logo, you really can see all of those individual parts (which is really hard to do in something so minimalistic).
 If we are judging the final logo on whether or not it conveys what Airbnb wanted it to convey, I think it is more than fair to say that they really nailed it.

 The point has been made that Airbnb, like a lot of companies, has a strong internal culture and may have gotten so caught up in its own grandiose thinking that it failed to see the somewhat obvious “alternative interpretations.”
-A very similar thing happened to the University of California a few years ago.
+A very similar thing happened to the University of California.

 It’s possible that they didn’t do enough testing, which could have revealed the myriad reactions that they got on launch day.